sjentsch/lsjDocs/Ch12/Ch12_Regression_12.rst

 worse; on the right we have a term that increases as the model complexity increases.
-The best model is the one that fits the data well (low residuals, left hand side) using as few predictors as possible (low K, right hand side).
+The best model is the one that fits the data well (low residuals, left hand side) using as few predictors as possible (low K, right-hand side).
 In short, this is a simple implementation of Ockham’s razor.

 AIC can be added to the ``Model Fit Measures`` output Table when the ``AIC``